 Mills are no more dangerous than a drill if you handle them properly, but you should still use common sense while using one :

 - Secure the piece you’re working on to make sure it doesn’t more around and hit you (this will also help with the quality of your work).

 - Make sure the machine is on a strong, stable surface so it doesn’t shake or fall off, or purchase a stand when available for your machine of choice.
-Even the smallest mill reviewed here weight a good 16 pounds once it’s setup with the part you’re working on (the biggest one being at around 740 pounds!).
+Even the smallest mill reviewed here weight 16 pounds with nothing on it (the biggest one being at around 740 pounds!).

-- Security glasses cannot hurt either since bits of hot metal will fly around.
+- Security glasses cannot hurt either since bits of oily hot metal will fly around.